aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

  * waits for new calculations to be submitted
  * transfers the inputs of new calculations to your compute resource
  * checks the status of your calculation at the compute resource, and
- * retrieves the results back from the compute resource
+ * retrieves the results from the compute resource

 Check the status of the daemon process by typing in the terminal: